 What to Know About Box Jellyfish Stings

-Medically Reviewed by Dan Brennan, MD on June 09, 2021
+Medically Reviewed by Zilpah Sheikh, MD on March 27, 2024

-Box jellyfish, also known as 'stingers', are a highly venomous aquatic animal.
+Box jellyfish, also known as "stingers," are highly venomous aquatic animals.
+It has a body that looks like a box with lots of tentacles covered in venom-filled stingers.
+Jellyfish use stingers to protect themselves and kill prey.
+If you brush against a tentacle, the stingers pierce the skin and inject venom, which then enters your bloodstream.
 Prevention is key, but learning the symptoms before a beach vacation can help you get fast treatment.
 Their sting can cause paralysis and, in some cases, death.

 The Australian box jellyfish is the biggest and most venomous species and has tentacles up to 10 feet long.
 Unlike other kinds of jellyfish, box jellyfish can swim and see.
 They mainly eat shrimp and small fish.